naveenbabumsm/Unveiling-Cinema-Trends-A-Deep-Dive-into-IMDb-Data-Using-SQL/README.md

 ## Author
-- **Naveen**: Developer and data analyst responsible for conducting the IMDb data analysis and creating the strategic recommendations.
+- **Naveen Babu**: Developer and data analyst responsible for conducting the IMDb data analysis and creating the strategic recommendations.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.